chingu-voyages/voyage-project-tier2-fireball/README.md

        - Average mass
        - Histogram showing number of strikes by year
        - Histogram showing number of strikes by meteorite composition (`recclass`).
+    - [ ] If your team includes a Data Scientist get ideas from them on how to create inferences and predictions from this dataset.
+For example, what's the probability of a meteorite striking a specific country?
+Or, what's the probability of a meteorite strike at my location (based on Geolocation API)?
 -   General
     - [ ] Support dark/light mode
     - [ ] Allow the user options for customizing the font and font size